graphprotocol/rfcs/rfcs/0001-subgraph-composition.md

 ## Open Questions

-- An open question is whether it should be possible to extend foreign interfaces.
+- An open question is whether it should be possible to extend imported interfaces.
 For example, `Address` could be an interface in the `ethereum/mainnet` subgraph and `Account` and `Contract` could be concrete entity types that both implement the `Address` interface.
 It would be great if